We get a lot of questions, here are some of the more common ones you may have, and maybe a few you havn't even though to ask.

 Q: What's the best way to see the aurora?

 A: To be outside in the dark under a clear sky as much as possible.
 Aurora chasing helps since you can move around and look for clear sky.
+And the guide can show you what to look for, weaker auroras may not be obvious to inexperienced people.

 Q: What aurora prediction app or website do you reccomend?